Please note*** Only transcribe information written on the stone unless you have sources!

 Age at Death- Death date in Years, Months and Days are sometimes found on older stones.

 Now that we have listed the boxes for transcription, let's go over the links also found in the Transcribe Photos box.

 Simple Mode/Advanced Mode- When this is clicked, you can toggle back and forth between the simple transcription form and the advanced transcription mode.

 Show Hebrew Dates- Hebrew dates are different than those on the Gregorian calendar (which is the calendar most often in use today).
 Hebrew dates are to be added only if these dates are on the headstones.
 They are usually seen in a Jewish Cemetery or on Jewish Headstones.

-Choose Religion- Sometimes religious insignia is present on the headstone.
+Choose Religion- Typically for military headstones.
+Sometimes religious insignia is present on the headstone.
 Choose the religion based on the symbols present on a headstone.
 Our list of religious symbols comes from the US Military Veteran's Religious symbols database.
 The religious symbols database does not currently have every religion represented.

 Add Military Info- Add military information listed on the headstone in this box.
 To add further details, you can also go to the individual's Life Information Page.

-Others Not Buried Here- Headstones will sometimes have family member's names on them, such as children, even when they are not buried here.
+Others Not Buried Here- Headstones will sometimes have family member's names on them, such as children of the deceased, even when they are not buried here.
 Add these names here.
 Do not add these in as separate individuals buried here, because this is simply not the case.
 These stones often look like this:

 Edit- Allows a transcriber to edit information on the headstone by opening up the transcription boxes.

 Hide- Allows a transcriber to hid the transcription box.
 This function is next to the FamilySearch link.